RealityCards/RealityCards-Contracts/README.md

 Upon market resolution, all holders of the winning NFT will receive a split of the total rental payments from all 20 tokens in proportion to how long they have held the winning token.

 Users are free to withdraw any unused deposits at any time.
-Upon market resolution, all unused deposits are automatically returned to the user.

 ## Example flow